thi-ng/umbrella/packages/color/README.md

 ### Color theme strategies

-In addition to the above approaches to create color themes, the package also provides these more standard strategies to derive a color theme from a given base color:
+In addition to the above approaches to create color themes, the package also provides these more standard strategies to derive a color theme from a given base color (all configurable, examples shown here only use default params).
+These functions accept colors in any format, but computation and results are always in LCH.

 #### Analog colors